-In the same way, we don’t just look at our Bible and praise how beautiful its content.
-We need to read the Bible, identify our faults, and do our best to change it.
+In the same way, we don’t just look at our Bible and praise how beautiful its content is.
+We need to read the Bible, identify our faults, and do our best to change them.

 I hope brethren that you remember these three points and apply them before the Passover and every day of the year.
 We need to examine our faith, examine our works, and examine ourselves through God’s perspective.

 Now, look into the mirror.
 After examining yourself, what do you see?